kb87-98/SPE-MINI_PROJECT/README.md

 # SPE-MINI_PROJECT
-This repository contains the Mini Project of Software Production Engineering Course.
+This Repository contains the Mini Project of Software Production Engineering Course.